The Limits of Assumption-free Tests for Algorithm Performance: Discussion

 \subsection{Acknowledgements}

-The authors would like to thank Lester Mackey for helpful comments on the paper.
+We thank the Editor, the Associated Editor, and two anonymous referees for their helpful suggestions, which helped improve the presentation and quality of this paper.
+We especially thank one of the reviewers for pointing out the hardness of \texttt{EvaluateModel} when the loss is unbounded, which motivates the discussion in Section \ref{sec:unbounded-loss}.
+The authors would also like to thank Lester Mackey for helpful comments on the paper.
 R.F.B.\ was supported by the Office of Naval Research via grant N00014-20-1-2337 and by the National Science Foundation via grant DMS-2023109.